Beetle Pest Control

 Coming in many variations of appearance and size, beetles have two sets of wings, only live for about a year, and are usually poor fliers.
-Beetles have weak eyesight and rely on using pheromones, sounds, or vibrations to communicate.
+In addition, beetles have weak eyesights and rely on using pheromones, sounds, or vibrations to communicate.

 Beetles Behavior, Habitat & Diet

-Beetles are uniquely versatile and can adapt to almost any environment.
-Generally found on either land or in freshwater, beetles usually feed where they dwell.
+To start, beetles are uniquely versatile and can adapt to almost any environment.
+Generally found on either land or in fresh water, beetles usually feed where they dwell.
 Beetles are both beneficial and detrimental pests.
-For example, lady beetles, aka ladybugs, are considered to be good luck in many cultures, while fireflies and lightning bugs glow in the dark to communicate and lend entertainment on a summer’s night.
-They can hurt the environment by destroying crops, but they also help the environment by ridding garbage and dead trees, as well as pollinating flowers.
+For example, lady beetles, aka ladybugs, are considered to be good luck in many cultures.
+Additionally, fireflies and lightning bugs glow in the dark to communicate and lend entertainment on a summer’s night.
+Beetles can hurt the environment by destroying crops, but also help the environment by ridding garbage and dead trees, and also pollinating flowers.

 Beetles undergo full metamorphosis in four separate stages— egg, larva, pupa, and imago.
 There are thousands of species of beetles.
-However, the three basic groups of beetles that may require beetle control are food beetles, wood-destroying beetles, and fabric infesting beetles.
+However, three basic groups of beetles that may require beetle control are food beetles, wood destroying beetles, and fabric infesting beetles.

 Types of Beetles

 - Carpet Beetles— Black and dark brown in appearance, carpet beetles are among the most common household pests with infestations common during hot summer months.
 Coining the term carpet beetles, these pests munch on wool fabrics but avoid synthetic fabrics frequently used in carpets today.